cmu-sei/GHOSTS-ANIMATOR/readme.md

 ## Quick Start

-[Documentation for Animator is here](https://cmu-sei.github.io/GHOSTS/animator/) with easy access to the rest of the framework as well.
+[Documentation for Animator is here](https://cmu-sei.github.io/GHOSTS/animator/) with easy access to the rest of the GHOSTS framework as well.

 1. `git clone https://github.com/cmu-sei/GHOSTS-ANIMATOR`
 2. `cd ghosts-animator/src`